 This post explains why you may receive Windows 10 is no longer supported on this PC message.

 If can note down the error, here is a list of Windows 10 Installation or Upgrade Errors that can help troubleshoot the problem specifically.
 This post will help IT administrators troubleshoot Windows 10 upgrade errors.

 If the updates don’t work from the PC itself, you might consider using the Windows 10 Update Assistant to upgrade.

 4] Upgrade using Windows 10 Installation Media Tool

-You may try to upgrade to Windows 10 Creators Update version 1703 using the Windows 10 Installation Media Tool.
+You may try to upgrade to this Feature Update using the Windows 10 Installation Media Tool.

 5] Receive CRITICAL_PROCESS_DIED error